arthurgiroux/depth-camera-automatic-calibration/README.md

 Where 5 is the number of cameras, calibration_files/ is the directory that contains the parameters of the camera and tracking_result/ contains the tracking of the marker.

-It will output you the final N camera projection matrices.
+It will output you the final N camera projection matrices and show you the cameras / reprojected points.